learn-co-curriculum/reading-ios-primitives-and-operators/README.md

 **Advanced:** *The reason for this is so your application can dynamically handle being deployed to various device types that have different system architectures.
 That's a fancy way of saying that some older iPhones have 32-bit processors, while the newer ones have 64-bit processors.
 Binary word length matters to C primitives, but the Objective-C primitives intelligently choose fast and accurate binary-word-length C primitives to use.*

-<a href='https://learn.co/lessons/reading-ios-primitives-and-operators' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/reading-ios-primitives-and-operators' title='Primitives & Operators'>Primitives & Operators</a> on Learn.co and start learning to code for free.</p>